api3dao/dao-docs/docs/overview/dao-tracker.md

 # DAO Tracker

-The [DAO Tracker](https://tracker.api3.org/) is a community-developed tool that provides additional insight into the DAObeyond what is offered by the intentionally minimalist DAO Dashboard.
-It features data about all aspects of the DAO, including staking and reward data, members, proposals, and the API3 DAO treasury.
+The [DAO Tracker](https://tracker.api3.org/) is a community-developed tool that provides additional insight into the DAO beyond what is offered by the intentionally minimalist DAO Dashboard.
+The DAO Tracker covers staking and rewards, member wallets, proposals, and the API3 DAO treasury.

-Its [open source codebase](https://github.com/api3dao/api3-tracker) was developed by GitHub user EnormousCloud.
+Its [open source codebase](https://github.com/api3dao/api3-tracker) was initially developed by GitHub user EnormousCloud and is now maintained by the API3 team.